pwn-college/pwn-college.github.io/modules/reversing.md

 - [Reverse Engineering](https://docs.google.com/presentation/d/1Oh8zmJEBQWvHz6lOq902tYuna0AHeQ8AJxWLGnsEMkU/edit)

+## Practice

+The goal of the challenge sets in this module is to get the flag.

+There are a number of difficulty levels, but the programs are structured similarly.
+Each program takes user input (vi a variety of methods), does some operations, and verifies the result.
+If you produce correct input, you can get it to read the flag and print it out to you.

+If you are ready to tackle the challenges, go to [https://ctf.pwn.college](https://ctf.pwn.college)!

 ## Useful Tools

 As mentioned in the slides, there are a number of useful tools for this assignment!